Pentagram (Raised by Wolves)

 "Pentagram" is the second episode of the first season of the HBO Max science fiction drama television series Raised by Wolves.
-The episode was directed by Ridley Scott and written by Aaron Guzikowski.
+The episode was directed by Ridley Scott and written by series creator Aaron Guzikowski.

 Plot

-In 2145, during the Battle of Boston, atheist soldier Caleb (Jack Hawkins) and his wife Mary (Sienna Guillory) decide to respectively impersonate Mithraic captain Marcus (Travis Fimmel) and his wife Sue (Niamh Algar) with the help of an android plastic surgeon.
-After assassinating the real Marcus and Sue at their residence, they board the Mithraic spacecraft Heaven, where they find the deceased couple's son, Paul (Felix Jamieson).
+In 2145, during the Battle of Boston, atheist soldier Caleb (Jack Hawkins) and his wife Mary (Sienna Guillory) decide to impersonate Mithraic captain Marcus and his wife Sue, respectively, in order to escape Earth.
+Medical android Albert (Carel Nel) performs plastic surgery to match the couple's physical appearances to those of the Mithraics.
+After assassinating the real Marcus (Travis Fimmel) and Sue (Niamh Algar) at their residence, they board the spacecraft Heaven, where they find the deceased couple's son Paul (Felix Jamieson).

 Back in the present on Kepler-22b, Mother (Amanda Collin) replaces her eyes—the source of her extreme powers—with those of a Mithraic android; she also revives Father (Abubakar Salim) with its heart.
 They return to taking care of their son Campion (Winta McGrath), as well as five Mithraic children: Hunter (Ethan Hazzard), Tempest (Jordan Loughran), Holly (Aasiya Shah), Vita (Ivy Wong), and Paul.
 Tempest later confides to Mother that she is pregnant with the child of a Mithraic priest who raped her on Heaven.
 Unidentified desert creatures attack the farm but are killed by Mother after she reclaims her original eyes that were momentarily stolen by an untrusting Campion.
 Having survived Mother's earlier assault, Marcus falls asleep next to a hole after tying himself to a nearby rock.
 The same creatures spot him and knock him off the edge.
 However, he manages to avoid serious injury and is later rescued by another Mithraic team.